 Why it matters

 Context length determines how much the model can “remember” during a single request.
-It affects:
+It affects:- long conversations

 - large documents